BrenPatF/powershell_utils/Utils/README_Utils.md

 ### ColGroup.psm1
 - [Usage](https://github.com/BrenPatF/powershell_utils/blob/master/Utils/README_Utils.md#usage)

-The constructor function reads a csv file into a list of objects:
+The constructor function reads a csv file into a list of objects, and demonstrates the usage of:

+- Get-ObjLisFromCsv

 ```powershell
     $objLis = Get-ObjLisFromCsv $file $delim
 ```